glideroggan/dream/readme.md

 # BUGS
+- something is broken with the grid-layout, its no longer working nice when resizing the window
 - try to see if we can get rid of the observer for wrapper content seems like it is expensive during width changes in the browser
 - why do we have scrollbars when none of the widgets are overflowing?